 Cairns Property Prices

-Rental vacancy trends have tightened considerably over the last six months, led by shortages in the number of houses available for rent.
-As a result, rental vacancy rates continue to indicate very tight verging on stressed market conditions.
-Our latest survey results show that the trend rental vacancy rates for December 2018 stood at 1.3% for houses, 1.9% for units and 1.6% overall.
-Coupled with the low level of new rental supply being created due to very low levels of new housing construction and reduced levels of investor housing activity, rental market conditions are expected to stay tight and/or stressed for some time.
+The Cairns rental market has changed little during the course of 2019, continuing to demonstrate tight verging on stressed rental market conditions.
+Our latest survey results show the trend rental vacancy rates for December 2019 standing at 1.7% for houses, 1.9% for units and 1.7% overall.
+Coupled with the very low level of new rental supply being created due to low levels of new housing construction and reduced levels of investor housing activity, rental market conditions are bound to stay tight and/or stressed for some time.

 Cairns Property Rents

-Low rental vacancy rates have been placing mild upward pressure on rents in year-on-year terms consistently over the last six years.
-Over the twelve months to December 2018 the Cairns weighted average median rent has lifted from $405 to $415 per week for houses, and from $285 to $295 per week for units.
-The very low rental vacancy rates being observed in the current market are likely to maintain upward pressure on rents in coming quarters, but will not be able do so indefinitely for rental affordability reasons.
+Consistently low rental vacancy rates have been placing mild upward pressure on rents in year-on-year terms for the last six years.
+Over the twelve months to December 2019 the Cairns weighted average median rent has lifted from $415 to $425 per week for houses, and from $295 to $305 per week for units.
+The very low rental vacancy rates being observed in the current market are likely to maintain mild upward pressure on rents in coming quarters, but will not be able do so indefinitely for rental affordability reasons.
 N.B.
-The median rent is the middle-priced rental from the list of properties rented during the quarter.
-Movements in median rents do not necessarily equate to movements in individual property rents.
+The median rent is the middle-priced rental from properties rented during the quarter.
+Movements in median rents do not necessarily equate to movements in individual property rental values.

 Cairns Building Approvals